Azure/azure-event-hubs/samples/kafka/python/README.md

 # Using Confluent's Python Kafka client and librdkafka with Event Hubs for Apache Kafka Ecosystems

-Sample for sending 100 messages to a Kafka-enabled Event Hub using Confluent's Python Kafka client
+Sending 100 messages to a Kafka-enabled Event Hub using Confluent's Python Kafka client

 ***This sample is still a work in progress.
 Your mileage may vary.***

-### Set up
+## Set up

 Clone this repo and copy the setup script, producer, and consumer to your working directory: